Governor General of Canada: Selection

 Although required by the tenets of constitutional monarchy to be nonpartisan while in office, governors general were often former politicians; a number held seats in the British House of Lords by virtue of their inclusion in the peerage.
 Appointments of former ministers of the Crown in the 1980s and 1990s were criticized by Peter H. Russell, who stated in 2009: "much of [the] advantage of the monarchical system is lost in Canada when prime ministers recommend partisan colleagues to be appointed governor general and represent [the ]."
-Clarkson was the first governor general in Canadian history without either a political or military background, as well as the first Asian-Canadian and the second woman, following on Jeanne Sauvé.
+Clarkson was the first governor general in Canadian history with neither a political or military background, as well as the first Asian-Canadian and the second woman, following on Jeanne Sauvé.
 The third woman to hold this position was also the first Caribbean-Canadian governor general, Michaëlle Jean.